bangcorrupt/file-edit/README.md

-# file-edit
+# File Edit
 A file editor.
+Write a parser using python-construct, edit files as yaml, json, hex or whatever.